equinor/omnia-tutorial/exercises/compute/README.rst

   * Load transformed data to SQL server for further analysis

-In addition rhe extras section covers other options you can consider.
+In addition the extras section covers other options you can consider.

 Prerequisites
 -------------